 The Secretary of State serves as the legal agent to accept and forward mail and service of process on behalf of all Safe at Home program participants.

-- The Safe at Home P.O.
-Box addresses are shared by many participants.
+- The Safe at Home mailing addresses are shared by many participants.

-- The participant's four digit ID number serves as the sole identifier to expedite the processing of thousands of pieces of participant mail daily.
+- The participant's designated four-digit Authorization ID number expedites the processing of thousands of pieces of participant mail daily.

-- Please be sure to include the participant’s four digit ID number when addressing mail to the participant at his or her Safe at Home P.O.
-Box.
+- Please be sure to include the participant’s four-digit Authorization ID number when addressing mail to the participant at his or her designated Safe at Home mailing address.

-- If possible, the ID number should be placed adjacent to the participant’s last name or in a separate "attn" line.
+- If possible, the Authorization ID number should be placed adjacent to the participant’s last name or in a separate address line.

 - Service of Process: